slugbyte/mold/README.md

 Mold's main objective is to help programers transport and track their system configurations, and it achieves this using git.
 Instead of making users cd to their mold-root every time they want to manage git, mold's `sync` command is an interface for interacting with the mold-root's git repository from anywhere.
 Mold's `sync` tasks not only help manage git but also automate auto-linking conf files to the $HOME directory.
 However, if a merge conflict occurs mold will not auto-link the conf files until the next commit.

-##### WARNING
+##### WARNING About Sync's `--` Tasks
 The mold sync tasks that start with `--` are consided to be dangerous.
 This is because they can both remove content in an unreversable manner, and because any changes they apply to the mold-root will automaticly change your system configuration.
-Meaning the conf files will automaticly be linked to your home directory, and any plugs that change will be loaded when a shell is created.
+Meaning the conf files will automaticly be linked to your home directory, and any plugs that change will be loaded when the next shell is created.
 The `--` tasks are great tools but should be used with caution.

 Mold commands and their uses.
 * `auto` -- auto will try to pull the current branch from origin, link conf files, add all changes, make a git commit and then push to the current branch on origin.